TelerikAcademy/JavaScript-OOP/Topics/05. Class-Methods-and-Properties/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'font-size:0.9em' } -->
 # Prototypes
 - Class methods, getters and setters aren't directly attached to the objects
-  - They're attached to their `prototypes`
+  - They're attached to their `prototype`
   - In JavaScript, objects inherit from other objects
   - Consider the `SelfPrintingCat` example: